-- Value at Risk (VaR) and Expected Shortfall (ES) as portfolio measures of market risk exposure - scenario analysis, stress tests and tools based on extreme value theory (EVT) that measure the potential impact on portfolio values of extreme moves in markets - sensitivity analysis that measures the impact of individual market risk factor movements on specific instruments or portfolios, including interest rates, foreign exchange rates, equity prices, credit spreads and commodity prices.
+- Value at Risk (VaR) and Expected Shortfall (ES) as portfolio measures of market risk exposure - scenario analysis, stress tests and tools based on extreme value theory (EVT) that measure the potential impact on portfolio values of extreme moves in markets sensitivity analysis that measures the impact of individual market risk factor movements on specific instruments or portfolios, including interest rates, foreign exchange rates, equity prices, credit spreads and commodity prices, such as the effect of a one basis point change in interest rates.
 We use sensitivity measures to monitor and limit exposure across portfolios, products and risk types.

 Stress and scenario analyses are used to add insight into the possible outcomes under severe market disruptions.
 The stress-testing methodology assumes that all market factors move adversely at the same time and that no actions are taken during the stress events to mitigate risk.
 Stress scenarios based on historical experience as well as hypothetical scenarios are considered and are reviewed regularly for relevance in ever-changing market environments.
-Stress scenarios are run daily with analysis presented to review ERRF weekly and IBL BRCC when the committees meet or more often should market conditions require this.
+Stress scenarios are run daily with analysis presented to review ERRF weekly and IBL ERC when the committees meet or more often should market conditions require this.